CookEditors/NOS/_posts/2015-08-31-satan-hogs-the-camera.md

 author: Emil Petaja
 date: 2015-08-31
 category: short-stories
 excerpt: Jack Kelley doubled for the hero in Hollywood film fights.
 But when he undertook to stand in for the star in a real life-and- death scene, Kelley needed more than acting talent.
-For instead of cold celluloid, that outside drama was being shot in hot lead,
+For instead of cold celluloid, that outside drama was being shot in hot lead!
 image: /assets/img/satan-hogs-the-camera.svg
 genre: Amateur Sleuth
 wordcount: 4722
 timetoread: EST TIME TO READ
 kindle: LINK TO KINDLE
 epub: LINK TO EPUB
 ---

 <section id="toc" class="toc">
   <header>